Community Service Day

 Our volunteers and 12 youth played “Name that Job” wardrobe games and learned how to choose job interview clothes that best reflect their future professions.
 The youth also learned how to apply their makeup in a natural and professional way bringing out the beauty within each of them.

-However, what we believed would be a workshop of teaching and tutorials, actually turned out to be an afternoon all about something much more powerful – CONNECTION.
+However, what we believed would be a workshop of teaching, actually turned out to be an afternoon about something much more powerful – CONNECTION.

 One of the best things about Pop-Up Giving Events is that we are always learning more about what it means to share our gifts with others.
-We discovered that sharing our expertise in makeup and clothes was simply the entry point into CONNECTION and a way to truly see not with our eyes but with our hearts.
+We discovered that sharing our expertise in makeup and clothes was simply the entry point into CONNECTION and a way to truly see, not just with our eyes, but with our hearts.